omelched/django-ognajd/README.md

 #### Registering models

-To register your model as eligible for versioning add property-class `VersioningMeta` to model class definition.
+To register your model as eligible for versioning add attribute-class `VersioningMeta` to model class definition.
+For typing, linters, autocompletion tyou can inherit from `ognajd.models.VersioningMeta`.

 Then set preferred options.